Gordon999/Pi-MP3_Player/README.md

 Note this will work under BUSTER, BULLSEYE , OR BOOKWORM

-v17.76 version notes:
+v17.77 version notes:

-    Set Variable rotary = 1 (line 30), set to 0 if you want to use the original external buttons.
+    Set Variable rotary = 1 (line 31), set to 0 if you want to use the original external buttons.

-    Rotary Encoder 1 (KY-040) will set volume, it's press button will start/stop Album Play
+    Rotary Encoder 1 (KY-040) will set volume, it's press button will MUTE

-    Rotary Encoder 2 (KY-040) will step through Albums, it's press button will step forwards through Artists, both whilst not playing.
+    Rotary Encoder 2 (KY-040) will step through the onscreen buttons, press (goes red) and select Plist/Artist/Album/Track press again (goes yellow) and choose Play Playlist / Play Album and press again.
     Will step through tracks whilst playing an Album.
-Button will set SLEEP time whilst playing  the album.

     see rotary_connections.jpg